 The following information is provided as guidance for the BPSA as a national association and for use by scout groups at the local level.
 BPSA will maintain these documents and ensure that the most recent revision is available for viewing/download on this page.
-If you have any questions, concerns, or comments regarding BPSA policies or guidelines, please use our Contact form to send your inquiry.
+If you have any questions, concerns, or comments regarding BPSA policies or guidelines, please contact us.

 The BPSA uses, as a basis for its association program, the original 1938 Policy, Organisation & Rules document of the Boy Scouts Association, UK.
 This was the last official PO&R that Robert Baden-Powell had a hand in maintaining before his death; and still adheres to his original program, methods, and goals.
 There are a few modifications and additions to the program (typically found in our self-published handbooks and other resources); but as a general rule, if the item is not mentioned in our bylaws (also available below), we defer to the 1938 PO&R for making decisions regarding program, policies, and organization.
 Both of these documents are available here and should be referenced by association members:

 - BPSA Brand Guide – Brand Guidelines and Logo Usage Requirements for all members and groups to follow (PDF)

 - 1938 Policy, Organisation and Rules – Boy Scouts Association, UK (PDF) [Scans of original document available here.]